-Applicants may submit applications for fall, spring, or summer semester at any point before the tuition deadline for the term for which the student is applying.
-However, Central Alabama Community College (CACC) encourages applicants to submit their applications as far in advance as possible.
+Applicants may submit applications for fall, spring, or summer semester at any point before the priority deadline for the term for which the student is applying.
+Priority deadline dates to ensure processing of admissions applications and financial aid are fall semester August 1, spring semester December 15, and summer semester May 1.
+Central Alabama Community College (CACC) encourages applicants to submit their applications as far in advance of the priority deadline dates as possible.
 Students who have not previously attended any regionally or Council on Occupational Education accredited postsecondary institution will be designated "first-time college."
 An applicant who has previously attended another regionally or Council on Occupational Education accredited postsecondary institution will be considered a "transfer student."
 If you are planning to attend Central Alabama Community College to take a course or courses for transfer to your home college, you are considered a "transient student", and must apply on a term by term basis.
 If you previously attended Central Alabama Community College, you will apply for admission as a "readmit student".